clubdeck/clubdeck.github.io/index.md

 ## Version 1.3.9

-* Added audience insights: real-time info about the room's gender split and areas of interest
+* Added audience insights: real-time info about the room's gender split and areas of interest (experimental, moderators only)
-* Added audience exporting (moderators only)
+* Added audience exporting (experimental, moderators only)
 * Added horizontal scrollbar for our Windows friends who didn't know they could use the arrow keys

 ## Version 1.3.8